Absolute continuity of Bernoulli convolutions for algebraic parameters: Absolute continuity of Bernoulli convolutions

 Let $[-B,B]$ be an interval containing the support of $\mu$, and denote $\a=\min_{x\ge 0} x\log x$.
 Then

 Combining our estimates we write

 This is unbounded, since $m(E+[0,r])\to 0$ as $r\to 0$, which is a contradiction.

 We have established that the boundedness of $\log r^{-1} - H(\mu;r)$ implies that $\mu$ is absolutely continuous.
+We know show that the density of $\mu$ belongs to $L\log L$.
 By the Lebesgue differentiation theorem, then $\mu*\chi_r\to \mu'$ almost everywhere, where $\mu'$ is the density of $\mu$.
 Using Fatou's lemma, we can write

 which is bounded by assumption.
 (Fatou's lemma applies, because $\mu'$ is compactly supported and $x\mapsto x\log x$ is bounded from below.)
 Since $\mu'$ is compactly supported, this implies that it is in the class $L\log L$.